15

 Exceptional Château Margaux (97-98p) captivated immensely with unique richness of nuances and elegance, plus sensational depth and length on the palate.

-Du Tertre (92-93p) was incredibly aromatic, sophisticated and seductive.
-It's very classy and very classic wine, which continues its fine form since the stunning 2000 vintage.
+Du Tertre (92-93p) was incredibly aromatic, sophisticated, and seductive.
+It's a very classy and classic wine that has continued its fine form since the stunning 2000 vintage.

-Marquis de Terme, Ferriere and Rausan Gassies did all fully deserve 92p.
-They showed distinguished aroma, exquisite structure and big depth.
+Marquis de Terme, Ferriere, and Rausan Gassies had all fully deserved 92p.
+They showed distinguished aroma, exquisite structure, and big depth.

 Kirwan (86+p) was covered all over with tannin.
 Will it ever breathe fresh air?